 Proposed resolution: Revised.

 I agree with this comment that without any instruction the dashed ovals are confusing.
 The proposed modifications is to identify each phase of a TB sensing measurement instance by adding the phase name inside the ovals.
 The two termination phases are kept in the figures, to show that either the sensing initiator or responder can initiate the termination phase.

+For the non-TB case, there is only one sounding allowed that is the NDPA sounding.
+So, I labelled “NDPA sounding” in the figure for each possible variant of a non-TB sensing measurement instance depending on the role of the sensing responder.
+To differentiate three “NDPA sounding”, I added some texts as follows.

+TGbf Editor: Please modify the following text at L21P19 in subclause 6.3.134.1.